Terms of Service

 11. Professional Insurance, DBS Certification, and Liability

-I hold full Professional Indemnity and Public Liability Insurance for my psychotherapy practice, which covers all sessions conducted in person in Liverpool and online across the UK and internationally (where permitted).
+I hold full Professional Indemnity and Public Liability Insurance for services delivered in person and online (where legally permitted).

 Therapy is not an emergency service.